 St. Augustine is one of my favorite places in Florida.
 It holds so many memories for me because my grandparents lived there throughout my childhood.
 My dad even took me to listen to the King & Queen of Spain give a speech when I was about 10.
 I’ve walked up the lighthouse, found exquisite shells on early morning beach walks and have eaten at countless amazing restaurants.

 I guess I can say this city represents a little more than colonial history for me.
-I hope you have a blast making your own history in St. Augustine!
+I hope you have a blast making your own history during your St. Augustine weekend!